myleftshoe/svelte-ripple/README.md

 # svelte-ripple

-Ripple effect from the *soon to be deprecated* [Svelte Materialify](https://svelte-materialify.vercel.app/) as a standalone npm package.
+Ripple effect from [Svelte Materialify](https://svelte-materialify.vercel.app/) as a standalone npm package.

 - zero dependencies
 - works on any element (not just buttons)